RedisGraph/RedisGraph/docs/commands.md

 In this case, `w.department` and `ID` will be returned if the OPTIONAL MATCH was successful, and will be null otherwise.

-Clauses like SET, CREATE, and DELETE will ignore null inputs and perform the expected updates on real inputs.
+Clauses like SET, CREATE, MERGE, and DELETE will ignore null inputs and perform the expected updates on real inputs.
 One exception to this is that attempting to create a relation with a null endpoint will cause an error:

 ```sh
 GRAPH.QUERY DEMO_GRAPH